Sifiros/lyra-web-payment/README.md

 # lyra-web-payment

-Demonstrator Webauthn + Payment request + Payment handler
+### Demonstrator Webauthn + Payment request + Payment handler

+## Requierment
 The website should be tested with chrome canary with "Service Worker payment apps" and Web Authentication API flags enabled.

+## Test it
 Currently online [here](https://test-payment-handler.appspot.com/)

+### How to test
-To test it, you have to install the payment handler at the bottom of the page.
+To test it, you have to install the Payment handler at the bottom of the page.

-After that, clic the button Lauch payment Request next to the phone.
+After that, click the button Lauch Payment Request next to the phone.

 If the installed payment handler does not appear, uninstall and reinstall it.

-If it appears, select it and click the paiment button, i will probably fail the first time, just reclick on launch payment request and retry.
+If it appears, select it and click the paiment button, it will probably fail the first time, just reclick on Launch Payment Request button and retry.

 A login page will appear.
 It does not works at this time.